krzentner/language-world/data/gpt-3.5-turbo/basic_py_md/bin-picking-4.py.md

 # bin-picking: pick up the cube and place it in the target bin
-# def bin_picking(robot):
 def bin_picking(robot):
-    if check("cube is not in the gripper and the gripper is not above the cube"): robot.reach("to cube")
+    if check("the robot's gripper is not near the cube"): robot.reach("to the cube")
-    if check("the gripper is above the cube and the gripper is not closed"): robot.close("gripper around cube")
+    if check("the robot's gripper is not around the cube and the robot's gripper is open"): robot.drop("gripper around cube")
-    if check("the cube is in the gripper and the gripper is not above the target bin"): robot.reach("to bin")
+    if check("the robot's gripper is near the cube and the robot's gripper is open"): robot.close("gripper around cube")
-    if check("the gripper is above the target bin"): robot.place("cube in bin")
+    if check("the robot's gripper is above the target bin and the robot's gripper is closed"): robot.place("cube in target bin")